 Admitted students who wish to have their award reconsidered by the Scholarship Committee should review the procedure for scholarship appeals.

-Scholarships for continuing students are typically awarded in late July for the upcoming academic year.
-Students selected to receive awards will receive revised financial aid award letters prior to the start of classes.
+Scholarships for continuing students are typically posted to financial aid awards in late July for the upcoming academic year.
+Students selected to receive awards will receive revised financial aid award notifications.
 Available awards for continuing students are as follows:

 Continuing students who received renewable scholarships upon admission to Chicago-Kent will have their award automatically renewed for the upcoming academic year.